limyuxin/PBCSI/Lecture_2/Lecture_note.md

 repository(storehub for codes), view other public source code, show off your skill, feel helpful and nervous here.

-- All the resources such as source code, lecture note, and addtional web resources(URL links) will be provided here
+- All the resources such as source code, lecture note, and additional web resources(URL links) will be provided here

 - All the resources will be categorized into seperated file according to lecture